Was Abraham In It For The Reward?

-Join Daniel Loewenstein as he compares this story with another time when God told Abraham, “Lech lecha – go!”
-It turns out that reading these two stories together can hold a key to understanding the defining moments in Abraham’s life.
+Join Daniel Loewenstein as he compares this story with another time when God called Abraham, “Lech lecha – go!”
+It turns out that reading these two stories together can hold a key to understanding the defining moments in how Abraham responded to God's call.

 Hi, this is Daniel Loewenstein, one of the writers at Aleph Beta, and welcome to Parshat Lech Lecha.

 So here’s a question: Imagine God just called out to you, and told you it was time to leave home and set out on an epic, holy mission.
 What do you do?
 Well, this is God we’re talking about.
 There isn’t much room for discussion, is there?
 You just grab your coat and toothbrush and hit the road, right?

 And that seems to be what happens in Parshat Lech Lecha.

 God says to Abraham – לֶךְ-לְךָ מֵאַרְצְךָ וּמִמּוֹלַדְתְּךָ וּמִבֵּית אָבִיךָ, אֶל-הָאָרֶץ, אֲשֶׁר אַרְאֶךָּ – go forth from your land, your birthplace, your father’s house, to the land that I will reveal to you.
 And what happens next?
 Abraham’s got the U-Haul packed and the family in the minivan.וַיֵּלֶךְ אַבְרָם, כַּאֲשֶׁר דִּבֶּר אֵלָיו ה.
 No questions, no comments.

 But I think this story is so familiar to us that we never bother to ask why.
 Why did Abraham go?

 I mean it’s obvious, right?
 God calls, you answer.
 But is that really true?
 Does the Torah actually say that?